 - Current Plan: Provides a top-level overview of what you're currently paying for, an estimate of your next monthly billing statement, and when your next billing statement is due.

-- Payment Information: Displays current CC on file and the ability to update
+- Payment Information: Displays current credit card on file, and provides the ability to update the payment method.

-- Billing History: Shows a chronological list of your past statements, the ability to download a PDF (click the billing date to view), and to add a note to your invoice.
+- Billing History: This shows a chronological list of your past statements and offers the ability to download a PDF of each bill (click the billing date to view).
+You can also add a note to your invoice.